liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     }

 This method implements the `restoreSong` action that we named in the `view.jsp`.
-The action URL maps the trash-undo taglib to this method.
+The action URL maps the `<liferay-ui:trash-undo>` taglib to this method.

 Note how it parses entry IDs from the request object.
 It restores all of these entries by calling the `restore*` service method we defined in the previous